Hussein, King of Hejaz: Armenian genocide

 "What is requested of you is to protect and to take good care of everyone from the Jacobite Armenian community living in your territories and frontiers and among your tribes; to help them in all of their affairs and defend them as you would defend yourselves, your properties and children, and provide everything they might need whether they are settled or moving from place to place, because they are the Protected People of the Muslims (Ahl Dimmat al-Muslimin) – about whom the Prophet Muhammad (may Allah grant him His blessings and peace) said: "Whosoever takes from them even a rope, I will be his adversary on the day of Judgment".
-This is among the most important things we require of you to do and expect you to accomplish, in view of your noble character and determination".The Armenian National Institute considers it to be the oldest declaration by a head of state to recognize the Armenian genocide.
+This is among the most important things we require of you to do and expect you to accomplish, in view of your noble character and determination".Armenian survivors were still present in scattered communities as late as 1917, making such protections meaningful for thousands who had escaped killing during 1916.

+The Armenian National Institute considers it to be the oldest declaration by a head of state to recognize the Armenian genocide.
 Alongside this, he gave citizenship to his Armenian subjects.
 According to survivors of the Armenian genocide, such as Levon Yotnakhparian, Hussein personally received him and was shocked by the news of what was happening.
 He also supported Armenian survivors and provided men and protection for expeditions in the Syrian desert aimed at rescuing Armenian deportees.
 According to testimonies, this method is said to have saved up to 4,000 people from the genocide, in collaboration with Hussein al-Attrache, a Druze chieftain who then disguised the refugees as Druzes.
-His son, Faisal, provided free transportation to all Armenian refugees for their trip towards the British refugee camp in Damascus and free use of the Hejaz railway; even if that meant impeding on the war effort.
+His son, Faisal, provided free transportation to all Armenian refugees for their trip towards the British refugee camp in Damascus and free use of the Hejaz railway, even if that meant impeding on the war effort.